 Video interviews can fall into one of two categories:

 1. A live video call-style interview, where you will be talking to a recruiter over a system such as Skype.
-Cushman & Wakefield offer the option to conduct the initial face-to-face interview over Skype (as well as in-person or over the phone).
+Cushman & Wakefield offers the option to conduct the initial face-to-face interview over Skype (as well as in-person or over the phone).